syncfusion-content/maui-docs/MAUI/Segmented-Control/disabled-segment.md

 ### Customizing the Disabled Segment Background

-You can use `DisabledSegmentBackground` property of `SfSegmentedControl`, to customize the disabled segment background of the segmented control.
+Use the `DisabledSegmentBackground` property of `SfSegmentedControl` to customize the disabled segment background of the segmented control.

 {% tabs %}
 {% highlight XAML %}